 The Vauxhall Adam’s positioning as an urban kickabout is reflected in the engine line-up.
 All engines are small and are best suited to the grind of city use.
-The 1.2-litre unit and both versions of the 1.4-litre feel thrashy and underpowered at speed.
-And Vauxhall’s bosses say there’s no need for a diesel in this size of car.
+The 1.2-litre unit and both versions of the 1.4-litre feel thrashy and underpowered at speed, while the 1.0-litre unit has made itself the pick of the bunch by a distance.

 The 1.2-litre engine is muted at idle, with a slightly cammy tickover entering the cabin.
 Less impressive, certainly when cold, is the five-speed gearshift, whose throw lacked compliance and a willingness to engage, particularly into first and second.
 It improved as it warmed, but never to the point where it was pleasurable.

 It’s a particular pity when the engine is as smooth and revvy as it is, if not quick.
 In a car tipping the scales at 1090kg when laden with a few options, the 69bhp engine fails to provoke sparkling pace.
 Even so, our road testers recorded a 0-60mph time of 14.3sec, which compares well enough with 13.7sec in a 1.2-litre Fiat 500.